Jane Hoppen Residency

 Her books are available here: http://www.janehoppen.com/bold-strokes-books.html

 Open to writers actively enrolled in certain MFA programs in NYC*, the summer MFA residency gives six writers full-time access to Paragraph Union Square and Brooklyn.
 (Note: if you're actively enrolled in an MFA program, we'll waive the initiation fee for new memberships.)

-Become a resident: check back in April for Summer 2020 Residency!
+Become an MFA Summer Resident: check back in April for Summer 2020 Residency

 SUMMER 2019 RESIDENTS

 Zabe Bent is a Jamaican-born New Yorker writing speculative fiction and migration stories.
 She is pursuing an MFA at The New School.